dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Mantis Door

 * Blocks access to Mantis Village core from Bretta Bench
-* Key is at the mantis warrior just above Bretta Bench
+* Key is at the Mantis directly above Bretta Bench

 ## Moss Door